CommunityofPhysics/GPG/README.txt

 # RESEARCH
-GitHub repository for Division of Experimentation, Community of Physics.
+GitHub repository for the Division of Experimentation, Community of Physics.